-When I was growing up, chana chaat was as a staple at tea parties, birthday celebrations and our Ramadan table.
+When I was growing up, chana chaat was a staple at tea parties, birthday celebrations, and our Ramadan table.
 This family recipe is the only way we ate chickpeas growing up.
-It’s tangy, it’s spicy and I could honestly eat it all day long!
-It is packed with fiber and protein and so by default, satiating as well.
+It’s tangy, it’s spicy, and I could honestly eat it all day!
+It is packed with fiber and protein and, by default, is satiating.

 What is chana chaat?

-Chana chaat is the quintessential Pakistani street food-spicy, tangy and crave worthy!
-Chana chaat is not exclusive to Pakistan but enjoyed in India and even Bangladesh.
+Chana chaat is the quintessential Pakistani street food- Garbanzo beans or chickpeas coated with tamarind chutney, vegetables, yogurt, chaat masala, and crunchy wheat-based wafers.
+It’s spicy, tangy, and crave-worthy!
+Chana chaat is not exclusive to Pakistan but is enjoyed in India and even Bangladesh.

-Chickpeas and potatoes: You can boil your own chickpeas or cut prep time by using the canned variety.
+Chickpeas and boiled potatoes: You can boil your chickpeas or cut prep time by using the canned variety.
 Adjust salt as needed if using canned.

-Garnish: Do not skip the garnish which is basically chopped cilantro, onions, green chili and tomatoes.
-Diced real fine and sprinkled on top.
-Of course you can control the spiciness by controlling the amount of chiles you add.
+Vegetables: Chopped cilantro, onions, green chili, and tomatoes.
+Diced fine and sprinkled on top.
+Of course, you can control the spiciness by controlling the number of chiles you add.
 You can also deseed the chiles to reduce the heat.

 Why you will love this dish

 - Chana chaat is very easy to batch cook and keeps well in the fridge for up to 5 days.
 So it is perfect for meal prepping.
-Just keep the chickpeas separately from the vegetables.
-You can mix the chickpeas with the tamarind chutney and store those together.
+Just keep the chickpeas separate from the vegetables.
+You can mix the chickpeas with the tamarind chutney and store them together.
 Add the vegetables when ready to eat, especially the onions.

-- Chickpeas or garbanzo beans are a low calorie food and a good source of fiber and protein.
-This makes for a filling meal or snack.
+- Chickpeas, or garbanzo beans, are nutritious and a good source of fiber and protein.
+They make a filling meal or snack.

 - If you love spicy and tangy, then this one’s for you!

 I almost always use canned chickpeas because I prefer to spend as little time as possible in the kitchen!
 I am sure you feel the same way.
-Whenever there’s a kitchen short cut/hack, I’m there!
-So use canned chickpeas, my friends, it’s so much quicker!
+Whenever there’s a kitchen hack, I’m there!
+So use canned chickpeas, my friends; it’s so much quicker!

 Some topping ideas

-- If you can tolerate yogurt, add whipped greek yogurt, thinned with some water (seasoned with some salt and red chili powder) before adding the rest of the garnish.
+- Add whipped Greek yogurt thinned with some water (seasoned with some salt and red chili powder) before adding the rest of the garnish.

-- Traditionally chana chaat is topped with crushed papri ( a wheat based deep fried wafer) but because I eat a gluten free diet, I usually stick to sev and if I have it ready, my homemade nimco.
-If nothing else, I’ve even sprinkled some sliced almonds and or pumpkin seeds for crunch.
+- Traditionally, chana chaat is topped with crushed papri ( a wheat-based deep-fried wafer), but because I eat a gluten-free diet, I usually stick to sev and, if I have it on hand, my Homemade Nimco.
+If nothing else, there are days I’ve even sprinkled some sliced almonds and or pumpkin seeds for crunch.

 Have fun with this dish and make it your own by adding different toppings!

 You absolutely can.
-Just make sure to presoak them and boil them before starting this recipe.
+Make sure to presoak them overnight and boil them before starting this recipe.

-For sure, just make adjustments for cook time as black chickpeas tend to take longer to cook.
+For sure!
+Make adjustments for cooking time, as black chickpeas tend to take longer to cook.

 More snack recipes to try